-There’s nothing quite like family movie night, and streaming is making it easier than ever.
+There’s nothing quite like family movie night, and streaming is making it easier than ever to plan one.
 While you may think of Netflix as the home to high-quality original content like Stranger Things and Locke & Key, it’s also a repository for new and classic movies appropriate for the whole family.
 From Disney and Pixar to Laika animation and live-action classics, Netflix pulls from all sorts of genres and styles.

 Whether you want to sit down with the kids and get sucked into a fun-filled adventure or spend the evening laughing, Netflix’s collection has something for everyone.
 Of course, nobody wants to spend the whole night browsing, so we’ve pulled together some of the best family movies on Netflix so you can just grab the popcorn and take a seat.